 Peter Kreeft

-Peter Kreeft (1937-) is an American Catholic apologist, philosopher, professor, and theologian.
-He became Catholic after studying early Christianity.
-Kreeft has written over eighty books including the Handbook of Christian Apologetics.
+Peter Kreeft (1937-) is an American Catholic philosopher, professor, and theologian.
+He converted after studying early Christianity and has written influential books like the Handbook of Christian Apologetics.

 'Chance' is nothing but an expression of human ignorance.
 We don't know the reasons and causes and design of all things, because we are not God.